-Try It Out Creating a Project for a Win32 Console Application
+TRY IT OUT Creating a Project for a Win32 Console Application

 You'll now take a look at creating a project for a console application.
-First select File > New > Project to bring up the New Project dialog box, shown in Figure 1-6.
+First, select File \Rightarrow New \Rightarrow Project or use one of the other possibilities mentioned earlier to bring up the New Project dialog box, as shown in Figure 1-6.

 The left pane in the New Project dialog box displays the types of projects you can create; in this case, click Win32.
 This also identifies an application wizard that creates the initial contents for the project.
 The right pane displays a list of templates available for the project type you have selected in the left pane.
-The template you select is used by the application wizard when creating the files that make up the project.
-In the next dialog box, you have an opportunity to customize the files that are created when you click the OK button in this dialog box.
-For most of the type/template options, a basic set of program source modules are created automatically.
+The template you select is used by the application wizard in creating the files that make up the project.
+In the next dialog box you have an opportunity to customize the files that are created when you click the OK button in this dialog box.
+For most of the type/template options, a basic set of program source modules is created automatically.

-You can now enter a suitable name for your project by typing into the Name: edit box - for example, you could call this one Ex1\01, or you can choose your own project name.
-Visual C++ 2005 supports long file names, so you have a lot of flexibility.
-The name of the solution folder appears in the bottom edit box and, by default, the solution folder has the came name as the project.
+You can now enter a suitable name for your project by typing into the "Name:" edit box - for example, you could call this one Ex1_01, or you can choose your own project name.
+Visual C++ 2010 supports long file names, so you have a lot of flexibility.
+The name of the solution folder appears in the bottom edit box and, by default, the solution folder has the same name as the project.
 You can change this if you want.
-The dialog box also allows you to modify the location for the solution that contains your project - this appears in the Location: edit box.
-If you simply enter a name for your project, the solution folder is automatically set to a folder with that name, with the path shown in the Location: edit box.
-By default the solution folder is created for you if it doesn't already exist.
-If you want to specify a different path for the solution folder, just enter it in the Location: edit box.
+The dialog box also enables you to modify the location for the solution that contains your project - this appears in the "Location:" edit box.
+If you simply enter a name for your project, the solution folder is automatically set to a folder with that name, with the path shown in the "Location:" edit box.
+By default the solution folder is created for you, if it doesn't already exist.
+If you want to specify a different path for the solution folder, just enter it in the "Location:" edit box.
 Alternatively, you can use the Browse button to select another path for your solution.
-Clicking the OK button displays the Win32 Application Wizard dialog box shown in Figure 1-7.
+Clicking OK displays the Win32 Application Wizard dialog box shown in Figure 1-7.